facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Charitable Planning- Qualified Charitable Distributions

 Perhaps you enjoy giving to one or several charities throughout the year.
-If that sounds like you, Qualified Charitable Distributions (QCDs) are a great option for you to consider.
+If that sounds like you, Qualified Charitable Distributions (QCDs) are a great option for you to consider as long as you meet the age requirements.
 A QCD allows you to complete a tax-free distribution from your IRA as long as it is made out directly to a qualified charity.
 These distributions count towards your RMD so you do not need to take out any additional funds as long as the QCD meets your entire RMD amount.
 QCDs are allowed after you turn 70.5 and you are allowed to complete a total of $100k in donations per year per person.

-You may be thinking that you are also getting a tax benefit when you do a regular donation that is not from your IRA.
+You may be thinking that you are also getting a benefit on your tax return when you do a regular donation that is not from your IRA.
 However, if you are one of the many people who end up taking the standard deduction every year, then you are actually not getting any tax benefit for your charitable contributions.
 A QCD allows you to get a tax benefit by avoiding paying any taxes on donations made directly from your IRA while also meeting your charitable giving goals.
+Check out our article on tax deductions and charitable giving for more information.

 Gifting to Family